Sworn brotherhood (China): History

-During the Ming and Qing dynasties,homosexuality among men ("nanfeng" 男风) was widespread in Fujian, and also popular in the Wenzhou-Taizhou (温台) region, where it was called "mengxiongdi" (盟兄弟, pledged brothers).
-Shen Defu (沈德符) wrote in his late Ming work Wanli Yehuo Bian(Supplement, Vol. 3) (《万历野获编·补遗卷三》): "The people of Fujian place extreme importance on male beauty.
+During the Ming and Qing dynasties, homosexuality among men ("nán fēng" 男风) was widespread in Fujian, and also popular in the Wenzhou-Taizhou (温台) region, where it was called "mengxiongdi" (盟兄弟, pledged brothers).
+Shen Defu (沈德符) wrote in his late Ming work Wanli Yehuo Bian (Supplement, Vol. 3) (《万历野获编·补遗卷三》): "The people of Fujian place extreme importance on male beauty.
 Regardless of status or appearance, they form bonds according to their kind: the elder is the 'qixiong' (契兄, sworn elder brother), the younger is the 'qidi' (契弟, sworn younger brother)."
 The parents of the "Qidi" regarded the "Qixiong" much like a son-in-law.
 When the "Qidi" married a woman, the "Qixiong" bore the expenses.
 "There were even cases of reporting infidelity in such relationships, termed 'jijian' (㚻奸, homosexual adultery)."
 Some "Qixiongdi" maintained their relationship even after one or both had married wives, sometimes remaining close beyond the age of thirty.
 Since men who became "Qixiongdi" could still marry women and continue their family line, this practice did not disrupt the lineage-centric patriarchal system.

 Chinese scholars generally offer three explanations for the prevalence of male homosexuality in Ming-Qing Fujian: